CipherCrypto/GLBACompliance/Docs/CIS Security Controls/CIS-Compliance.md

 ### Resources

 - **Center for Internet Security (CIS) Controls**: Access the complete list of CIS Controls and detailed guidance for implementation.
 [CIS Controls](https://www.cisecurity.org/controls/)
-- **CIS Benchmarks**: Utilize CIS Benchmarks for secure configuration guidelines for a wide range of technologies.
-[CIS Benchmarks](https://www.cisecurity.org/cis-benchmarks/)
-- **CIS SecureSuite Membership**: Consider joining the CIS SecureSuite for access to more resources, tools, and support for implementing the CIS Controls.
-[CIS SecureSuite](https://www.cisecurity.org/securesuite/)